Although the Amazon page shows the K95 1.1 package and a 2000 release

 ||CLICK HERE (new 30 March 2011).

-The Kermit Project is cancelled effective 1 July 2011
+The Kermit Project at Columbia University was cancelled effective 1 July 2011

 There will not be a new release of Kermit 95 from the Kermit Project